EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 3. Re-running an initializer (or calling a bad “setup” function) that overwrites fields.

-Don’t call initialize again (OZ guards this).
+Don’t call initialize again (OpenZeppelin guards this).
 If V2 needs setup, add reinitializer(2) and only set new vars there.

 4. Changing which slot a getter reads (e.g., refactoring to a different struct/parent) so values appear different even though the slot still holds the old data.